madbrain/pixel-flow/pixel-flow-ui/README.md

 The editor is generic enough to be used in different contexts, as an example the editor is used as an graphical frontend to create [GEGL](https://www.gegl.org/) node graphs.

+Greatly inspired by [Laidout](https://laidout.org/) on using blender styles nodes to drive GEGL processing.

 # Screenshot

 ![Screenshot](docs/screenshot.png)